ThanhNguyen24590/Body/Exc/P_R_Str.md

 ---
 ### Output structure
-- Chia thành 3 phần: Stretch (1/5 of time) – Martial Art (2/5 of time) – Strength (2/5 of time)
+- Divided into 4 parts (calculate to minutes): Stretch (1/5 total time) – Martial Art (1/5 total time) – Core (1/5 total time) - Strength (2/5 total time).
+Output in minute when response.
-- mỗi buổi tập bao trùm toàn thân, nhưng nhấn mạnh vùng khác nhau.
+- Each session should cover whole body, with each day focus on different body part.
+No need to focus Core as it is in the part already.
 - Thứ tự động tác phải có **flow hợp lý** (gom nhóm tư thế: đứng → ngồi → nằm, tránh rời rạc).
 ### Output Content
 - No Training equipment.
 Can use stick